alcionai/corso/docs/README.md

 make genclidocs
 ```

-Corso's CLI documents are auto-generated.
+Corso's CLI documents are auto generated.
 This command explicitly triggers generating these docs.
 This step will happen
 automatically for the other commands where this is relevant.

 ## Building static documentation